plabayo/rama/rama-quic/README.md

 ## rama-quic

-QUIC v1 (RFC 9000) transport for Rama: client, server and combined endpoints, streams, DATAGRAM, resumption and 0-RTT, migration, loss recovery, congestion control and path MTU discovery, on top of `rama-udp` sockets and the common `rama-tls` configuration (TLS 1.3 through BoringSSL or Rustls).

-Choose `boring` for BoringSSL alone, `rustls,ring` for Rustls with ring, or `rustls,aws-lc` for Rustls with AWS-LC.
-The `boring` feature does not require ring, AWS-LC, or the Rustls engine. `rustls-pki-types` remains the shared certificate/key representation used throughout Rama.

-Applications can supply their own TLS 1.3 and packet protection through `tls::provider::{ClientConfig, ServerConfig, Session}`.
-Pass the configurations to `ClientConfig::new` and `ServerConfig::new`; the latter accepts a custom token key.
-No built-in TLS or crypto feature is needed for this API.
-The root `rama` crate's `quic` feature also enables the shared `tls` types without selecting a backend.
-The [external GnuTLS interop project](e2e/gnutls-interop/) exercises this interface against aioquic in both roles with all built-in Rama backends disabled.

-Crate used by the end-user `rama` crate.
+QUIC for Rama — the transport that carries HTTP/3 and MASQUE.
+It gives you QUIC client and server endpoints: encrypted, multiplexed streams and unreliable datagrams over UDP, with the loss recovery, congestion control, connection migration and path-MTU discovery a real deployment needs.
+TLS 1.3 comes from the shared `rama-tls` config (BoringSSL or Rustls); the sockets from `rama-udp`.

+QUIC v2 (RFC 9369) is supported and on by default.
+Rama negotiates the version per RFC 9368 with downgrade protection and greases the QUIC bit (RFC 9287); the module map below says where to shape or turn any of that off.

+### Where things live

+- **`driver`** — the async `Endpoint`, `Connection` and streams you actually build on.
+- **`version`** — which versions are offered and how negotiation resolves, through `ClientVersionPolicy` / `ServerVersionPolicy`.
+(Only BoringSSL can switch version mid-handshake; a Rustls client offers just its first-flight version.)
+- **`profile`** — the wire image a client presents (version offer, transport-parameter order, connection-ID lengths, datagram size, frame layout) as a typed, checked `QuicProfile`, plus a parser to read a captured first flight back.
+The vocabulary and codec behind it live engine-free in [`rama-quic-proto`](../rama-quic-proto/), so a fingerprinting tool can depend on them without the engine.
+- **`tls::provider`** — bring your own TLS 1.3 and packet protection; no built-in crypto backend required.
+The [GnuTLS interop project](e2e/gnutls-interop/) drives this seam with every Rama backend switched off.

+### Backends

+Pick one crypto backend: `boring` (BoringSSL), `rustls,ring`, or `rustls,aws-lc`.
+`boring` pulls in neither ring, AWS-LC nor the Rustls engine.
+From the end-user `rama` crate, enable the `quic` feature.

-Qlog recording targets main schema draft 14 and QUIC events draft 13.
+Qlog recording follows qlog schema draft 14 and QUIC events draft 13; see the [`qlog` module](src/qlog/mod.rs) for scope and reader compatibility.
-See the [qlog module documentation](src/qlog/mod.rs) for scope, specification links, and compatibility considerations for older readers.

 Learn more about `rama`: